pierre-amadio/matheteuo/docs/index.md

 * [MorphGNT](http://morphgnt.org/) : SBL Greek New Testament
 * LXX : Septuagint

 Matheteuo should runs on any Linux box.
-It has been tested wint Debian Stretch, Ubuntu 16.04 and Fedora 28.
+It has been tested with Debian Stretch, Ubuntu 16.04 and Fedora 28.
 As long as the Sword library and Qt are installed, i see no reason it could not run on Mac or even Windows.
 However, this has not been tested and i have no plan to try :-) I may try to see if it can be run on Android.

 Read the INSTALL.txt file for installation instructions.